ackerdev/prog-etiquette/README.md

-# Support Etiquette Reference Guide
+# Programming Support Etiquette Reference Guide

 This document serves as a convenient reference guide for common faux pas of people asking for help in programming chatrooms.
 Link offenders to the relevant section in this document to reduce stress instantly.